 Did you know you can hike the Inca Trail in 2 days?
 You can!
-The Short Inca Trail to Machu Picchu is a great way to get a taste of Peru’s most famous hike even if you’re short on time, are not up to a multi-day camping trip, or if the 4-day hike is sold out.
+The Short Inca Trail to Machu Picchu isthe best way to get a taste of South America’s most famous hike even if you’re short on time, are not up to a multi-day camping trip, or if the classic 4-day Inca Trail hike is sold out.

-In this guide, you will find all the details and tips required to hike the Short Inca Trail.
-Though it still involves a lot of walking, if you are at an average fitness level there is no need to worry; you can do it!
+In this guide, you will find all the details and tips required to do the Short Inca Trail hike.
+Though it still involves a lot of walking, if you are at an average fitness level there is no need to worry; you can definitely do this hike!

 What is the Short Inca Trail to Machu Picchu?

 What can you expect on the shortest hike to Machu Picchu?
-Well, to start with, on the Short Inca Trail, 1 day is spent hiking and the second day is spent visiting the Inca Citadel of Machu Picchu – a full day dedicated to exploration of this fascinating site.
+Well, to start with, on the Short Inca Trail 1 day is spent hiking and the second day is spent visiting the Inca Citadel of Machu Picchu – a full day dedicated to exploration of this fascinating site.

 But first: we explore the original Inca Trail.
-After travelling from Cusco to Ollantaytambo by car and then from there to km104 by train, the two day Inca Trail starts with a 6 to 8 hour hike up to the Inca site of Wiñay Wayna.
+After travelling from Cusco to Ollantaytambo by car and then from there to KM104 by train, the two day Inca Trail starts with a 6 to 8 hour hike up to the Inca site of Wiñay Wayna.
 After visiting that archaeological complex for a bit and a little tour of the site, you finish your journey by walking through the Sun Gate (also known as Inti Punku), the gateway into Machu Picchu.
 Here you’ll witness the first views of Machu Picchu.

-From here, you hike down a side path, skirting the ruins themselves, in order to catch a bus down to Aguas Calientes.
-Relax in the late afternoon in Aguas Calientes, explore a local restaurant, and enjoy the night in a hotel and on the second day of your short Inca trail tour, get ready to explore the ruins of Machu Picchu.
+Then, you hike down a side path, skirting the ruins themselves, in order to catch a bus down to Aguas Calientes.
+Relax in the late afternoon in Aguas Calientes, explore a local restaurant, and enjoy the night in a hotel.
+On the second day of your Short Inca Trail tour, get ready to explore the fascinating World Wonder of Machu Picchu!

 Short Inca Trail Map